fraleo/OMTPlan/README.md

 If you decide to use OMTPlan for your experiments, please cite

-"Optimal Planning Modulo Theories", Leofante, Giunchiglia, Abraham, Tacchella, (currently under submission)
+"Optimal Planning Modulo Theories", Leofante, Giunchiglia, Abraham, Tacchella, Proceedings of IJCAI 2020.